Scan Science and Technology

 Abstract Bluetongue virus infection in sheep and cattle during fetal development causes neuropathology.
 Two Strains of bluetongue virus serotype 11 designated as UC-2 and UC-8 have different virulence patterns in newborn mice.
 These viruses have distinctly different electropherotype patterns on polyacrylamide gel electrophoresis indicating a genetic difference in these two viruses of the same serotype.
 Four bovine fetuses each were inoculated intramuscularly with either UC-2 or UC-8, and one fetus was inoculated with placebo.
 The inoculation was made intramuscularly through the uterine wall at 120 days’ gestation, and the bovine fetuses were recovered by cesarean section 12 or 20 days after inoculation.
 Fetal blood was collected for virus isolation and serology.
 Virus was reisolated from brain, blood, lung and liver.
 Both Strains, UC-2 and UC-8, cause severe lesions in the 120 day fetuses.
 The encephalomalacic lesions occurred earlier and were more severe in fetuses inoculated with UC-8 as compared to those inoculated with UC-2.
 The subtle differences observed in the fetuses inoculated with the two different Strains suggest that there is a difference in pathogenic potential of the two viruses.
 These differences do not appear to be completely dependent upon the host species.

-Laura L Brown – 2nd expert on this subject based on the ideXlab platform
+Laura L Brown – One of the best experts on this subject based on the ideXlab platform.

 molecular characterization and quantitative analysis of superoxide dismutases in virulent and Avirulent Strains of aeromonas salmonicida subsp salmonicidaJournal of Bacteriology, 2003Co-Authors: Andrew Dacanay, Stewart C Johnson, R Bjornsdottir, Roger O Ebanks, Neil W Ross, Michael Reith, Rama K Singh, Laura L BrownAbstract: